openhab/openhab-js/README.md

 ## Scripting Basics

+The openHAB JSScripting runtime attempts to provide a familiar environment to Javascript developers.

 ### Require

-Scripts may include any standard NPM based library by using CommonJS require.
+Scripts may include standard NPM based libraries by using CommonJS require.
 The library search path will look in `automation/js/node_modules` in the user configuration directory.

 ### Console